photo - web

 NGV: National Gallery of Victoria

-A brief overview of the life and works of Mary Meyer.
+A biography of the life and works of Mary Meyer

 Mary Fisher Nanson was born in 1878 in Melbourne.
 She was the second daughter of Edward Nanson, Professor of Mathematics at the University of Melbourne.
 It is more likely that at least her first years were spent in a residence provided on the campus.

-Juliet Peers in Past Present (reference below) says that Mary did not study at the National Gallery School in Melbourne - but in c1902 she spent time at the Westminister School of Art London.
+Juliette Peers in Past Present (reference below) says that Mary did not study at the National Gallery School in Melbourne but in c1902 she spent time at the Westminster School of Art London.

 About Charterisville (see also link below)

 Meyer was an active member of Melbourne art circles and exhibited at the Lyceum Club Melbourne.
-Mary painted throughout her life, specialising in small, Impressionist landscapes influenced by her time at Chartersville.
+Mary painted throughout her life, specialising in small, Impressionist landscapes influenced by her time at Charterisville.

 In 1965 Mary held a retrospective exhibition at the Melbourne's Lyceum Club of which she was an original member.

-Mary Meyer died 1975 in Melbourne.
-Her will was complicated, with monetary bequests to several people and institutions, and collected works being bequethed, in her husband's name, to public collections.
+Mary Meyer died 1975 in Melbourne, aged 97.
+Her will was complicated, with monetary bequests to several people and institutions, and collected works being bequeathed in her husband's name to public collections.

 On her death, the estate included two properties and monies of about $874,000.
 She bequeathed the University of Melbourne $130,000 to endow postgraduate scholarships in the name of her husband, Dr Felix Meyer.
 She also bequeathed a number of works from her collection to the National Gallery of Australia and to the National Gallery of Victoria.
 Some of her own paintings were distributed to several Victorian regional galleries in 1976.